astrochili/defold-operator/README.md

 ### manual_control

-Manual control the look and zoom by input values.
+Manually control the look and zoom by input values.
 This can be useful on devices without a mouse or if you prefer to control everything by yourself.

 ```lua
 local input = {